-2.3.9 Appendix 2 contains the draft terms of reference for the LEP Board and Investment Panel; the terms of reference for the Sub-Boards are currently in development and will go to the Audit, Finance and Governance Panel for review once the sub boards have met in October 2021.
-These will be maintained in an easily-accessible format on the HEY LEP's website where the list of members is published.
+2.3.9 Appendix 2 contains the draft terms of reference for the LEP Board and Investment Panel; the terms of reference for the Sub-Boards are in place and have been reviewed by the LEP's Audit, Finance and Governance Panel.
+These are maintained in an easily-accessible format on the HEY LEP's website where the list of members is published.
 The following table (Table 1) summarises the remit, membership, reporting line and financial responsibilities of each board/group: